-Emergency Medical Science (45340) CIP 51.0904
+Emergency Medical Science (45340) CIP 51.0904 Associate in Applied Science Degree (A45340)

 The following is a suggested program of study for completing this degree in two semesters.
 Some students' programs of study may be different, depending on their enrollment status (day, evening, full-time or part-time).